 Suleiman Kimatta is currently the MSH country representative for Tanzania.
 Suleiman works as MSH Tanzania's senior program associate for the Strengthening Pharmaceutical Systems (SPS) project, specializing in maternal and child health.
 He has over 23 years of experience with child health programming at institutional and community levels.

 Suzanne Diarra is a global health expert with 20 years of experience providing technical advisory, strategic design, implementation, and monitoring and evaluation services for health programs in developing countries.
-She currently works as a senior technical advisor for the SIAPS program, focusing on reproductive, maternal, newborn and child health (RMNCH), and on malaria.
+She currently works as a senior technical advisor for the SIAPS program, focusing on reproductive maternal, newborn and child health

-Veronica Triana has 15 years of experience managing complex international maternal and child health projects and has collaborated with a broad range of partners.
-She began her career working for MSH on the BASICS II child survival project.
-She went on to hold positions with the Micronutrient Forum and CORE Group, an association of maternal and child health nonprofits.
+Veronica Triana has over 15 years of experience managing global health projects.
+She began her career working for MSH on the BASICS II child survival project, and went on to hold positions with the Micronutrient Forum and CORE Group, an association of maternal and child health nonprofits.

 Seneca Moore, PhD, RN brings over 10 years of clinical, research, and public health experience to MSH.
 She has worked both domestically and abroad developing, implementing, and researching technologies for providers and patients to improve quality at the point of care.

 Voahirana Ravelojaona has more than 20 years of experience in community health, maternal, newborn, and child health (MNCH), and nutrition.
 Prior to her current role as the MNCH specialist for the MIKOLO project in Madagascar, she worked on the four previous phases of USAID-funded bilateral projects.